telerik/blazor-docs/components/textbox/overview.md

 ````

-The numeric textbox provides the following features:
+>caption The textbox provides the following features:

 * `Class` - the CSS class that will be rendered on the `input` element.
 * `Enabled` - whether the `input` is enabled.